n.FORM™ Mass Notification

 Reporting capabilities for the system provide real time notifications should the system be tampered with, fall off-line or if the integrity of a system component is compromised.
 Alert messages are automatically triggered so that issues can receive immediate attention

-Within the National Fire Protection Agency’s (NFPA) code 72, specific requirements for communication must be met.
+Within the National Fire Protection Association’s (NFPA) code 72, specific requirements for communication must be met.
 Specifically a Mass Notification system must provide for Acoustically Distinguishable Spaces (ADS) as well as meet the Sound Transmission Index for Public Address (STIPA) Together, these performance standards help to achieve “intelligibility” – another requirement within NFPA72.

 To provide coverage to 100% of the intended audience, the overall space is reviewed and evaluated to consider each Acoustically Distinguishable Space (ADS) in order to define the appropriate zoning requirements for the client’s facilities.
 Identifying and understanding the local and global communication needs of the organization plays a vital role in the design strategy.